Nanoscale Polar Landscapes in Quantum Paraelectric SrTiO3: Materials

 \subsubsection{Multislice simulation}

-Dynamical scattering multislice simulations were carried out using abTEM \cite{madsen2021abtem} and custom scripting Python code.
-The thickness was set to 60 $nm$, close to the sample thickness.
-The slice thickness was 1 $nm$.
-The frozen phonon method was used, with a total of 30 configurations per slice.
-For the Kikuchi band shown in Figs. S1 and S3, we used a convergent beam with a 1 mrad convergence angle.
-The acceleration voltage was set to 300 kV and defocus was set to 0 $nm$.
+} Dynamical scattering multislice simulations were carried out using abTEM \cite{madsen2021abtem} and custom scripting Python code.
+The slice thickness was set to 0.5 $nm$.
+The frozen phonon method was used to account for thermal diffuse scattering, with a total of 30 configurations per slice.
+The convergence semi-angle is 1 mrad, similar to the experimental conditions.
+The acceleration voltage was set to 300 kV and defocus to 0 $nm$.
+For the nanobeam diffraction patterns shown in Figs. S4, S5, S7 and S10, a $8\times8~nm^{2}$ cell with $60~nm$ thickness (close to sample thickness) was constructed.
+The B-factor ($\sqrt{u^2}$) in the frozen phonon is set to 0.1 and 0.12 \text{\AA} for tetragonal and cubic SrTiO$_{3}$ to mimic the temperature effect on diffuse scattering.
+For the simulations in Fig. S16, a series of thicknesses ranging from $5-70~nm$ along the beam direction was used.